InTheMoment-App/InTheMoment/README.md

-# tenantfinder
+# TenantFinder
-An app to find tenants and landlords
+An app to help find houses.

+# To start the app
+Ensure you have expo installed
+Type `expo start`